mishralikan88/Namaste-React-Updated_29_09_2024/NamasteReact_Inception/Inception.md

 There are two main ways to add React to a project:

     -> Using a CDN (Content Delivery Network)
     -> Installing React using NPM (Node Package Manager) and then importing it into your project

 In this chapter, we will discuss adding React to a project using a CDN.

 # What is a CDN?

-Why do we use it?
+A CDN = group of servers placed in different geographic locations (data centers around the world).

+Example:

+-> Some servers in India 🇮🇳
+-> Some in USA 🇺🇸
+-> Some in Europe 🇪🇺
+-> Some in Japan 🇯🇵

+All these servers work together to store cached copies of your website’s content.

+👉 So when a user opens your site:

+An Indian user → gets data from the India server.
+A US user → gets data from the US server.
+A European user → gets data from the Europe server.
+This way, everyone gets content from the nearest location → much faster and lighter on the main/origin server.

+🗂️ Cached Copies in CDN -  Instead of always fetching data from your main/origin server, CDN servers keep ready-made copies.

+✅ Example

+-> You upload an image logo.png to your website.
+-> Without CDN → Every user fetches it directly from your main server.
--> CDN stands for Content Delivery Network.
+-> With CDN →

--> It is a group of distributed servers located in different geographic locations.
-These servers work together to deliver web content (like HTML files, JavaScript libraries, images, etc.) quickly and efficiently.
+    First time: CDN gets logo.png from the origin server.
+    Next time: Any user nearby gets the cached copy from the CDN (faster, no need to hit the main server again).

-Why we use a CDN:
+# Why do we use a CDN ?

-✅ Faster loading times – Content is served from a server closest to the user

-✅ High availability and uptime – CDNs are built to be reliable and aim for 100% uptime

-✅ Scalability – Can handle large amounts of traffic without performance issues

-✅ Reduced server load – Offloads the burden from your main server
+-> Faster loading times – Content is served from a server closest to the user -> High availability and uptime – CDNs are built to be reliable and aim for 100% uptime -> Scalability – Can handle large amounts of traffic without performance issues -> Reduced server load – Offloads the burden from your main server

 Now, let’s import the React CDN into our project to make React available for use.